-I know a lot of people like to complain about timeline, but personally, I think its a design and development marvel.
+I know a lot of people like to complain about timelines, but personally, I think it’s a design and development marvel.
 The new layout lends itself to a little more creativity too, I think.
 Having the fairly large space of the cover photo area on each page open to literally anything I can think up is pretty nice.
-At first, I was annoyed by the way Facebook decided to handle the recently tagged photo section.
-But merging those four photo boxes with the left hand navigation of the previous layout iteration was a smart move.
-Now, those boxes can be customized to be actual links to interior content pages in your Facebook profile.
+At first, I was annoyed by the way Facebook decided to handle the “recently tagged photo” section.
+But merging those four photo boxes with the left-hand navigation of the previous layout iteration was a smart move.
+Now, those boxes can be customized to be actual links to interior “content” pages in your Facebook profile.

-So there is lots to play with here.
+So there are lots to play with here.
 Lots to learn and more growing alongside the Facebook team.
-Were having fun with it and look forward to seeing how the timeline will impact this online community.
+We’re having fun with it and look forward to seeing how the timeline will impact this online community.

 We’d love to hear your thoughts!